 How To Add An Admin User To The WordPress Database Via MySQL

-Last modified: May 20, 2026
+Last modified: July 23, 2026

 More than half of small businesses are targeted by hackers each year.
 When an attacker gains access to your WordPress site, one of their first moves may be to delete your admin account from the database, leaving you completely locked out with no way to log in.

 The good news is that you can bypass the front-end login entirely and add a new admin user directly through MySQL.
 This same technique works if you’re migrating a site and the admin email no longer exists, if a plugin bug corrupted the user table, or if you simply can’t access the registered email to trigger a password reset.
-As long as you have access to phpMyAdmin (through your hosting control panel) or a direct MySQL connection, you can restore admin access in a few minutes.
+As long as you have access to phpMyAdmin (through your hosting control panel), Adminer, or a direct MySQL connection, you can restore admin access in a few minutes.

 Before you start, make a full backup of your MySQL database.
-Your hosting panel usually offers a one-click database export; do that first.
+Your hosting panel usually offers a one-click database export.
+Do that first.
 If something goes wrong during the process, you’ll be able to restore from the backup rather than dealing with a broken database.

 Three Ways to Access Your WordPress Database

-- WP-CLI: If you’re on a managed host with SSH access and WP-CLI installed, you can add an admin user in one command:
+• WP-CLI: If you’re on a managed host with SSH access and WP-CLI installed, you can add an admin user in one command: wp user create newadmin [email protected] --role=administrator --user_pass=YourSecurePassword.
+Replace the username, email, and password with your own.
+This is faster than the phpMyAdmin method and skips the database editing entirely.

-mysql -u DB_USERNAME -p DB_NAME(replace with your values from wp-config.php).
+• SSH + MySQL CLI: If you have SSH access but no WP-CLI, connect via SSH and run: mysql -u DB_USERNAME -p DB_NAME (replace with your values from wp-config.php).
 Once connected, you can run INSERT queries directly against wp_users and wp_usermeta.
 This is the same logical process as the phpMyAdmin steps below, just without the GUI.

 If none of these apply, continue with the phpMyAdmin method in the steps below.